 Melanie is co-founder of Northwest Connections and serves as its Executive Director.
 She is known for her ability to bring diverse people together to accomplish large scale projects.
 Melanie was the primary catalyst behind the Montana Legacy Project, an effort to permanently protect 310,000 acres of corporate timber land.
-She helped initiate and manage the Southwest Crown Collaborative, an effort to put $40 million dollars in job-creating restoration on public lands.
+She helped initiate and manage the Southwestern Crown Collaborative, an effort to put $40 million dollars in job-creating restoration on public lands.
 She has designed and still currently teaches a number of Northwest Connections field based ecology courses.

 Melanie graduated with honors from the University of California at Santa Cruz in 1988 with a bachelor's degree in Environmental Science.
 She attained a Master's of Science degree in Environmental Studies from the University of Montana in 1997.
 Melanie is on the steering committee for the Rural Voices for Conservation Coalition, and serves on the Forest Stewardship Council US Board of Directors.